Holding It for a Friend

 - In Shrek 2, Puss In Boots says this of some catnip that's found on him.

-- Parodied on The Animal, where the main character catches someone at the airport using his newly heightened sense of smell.
+- Parodied on The Animal, where the main character catches someone at the airport by using his newly heightened sense of smell.
 After he pulls a pack of cocaine out of the man's buttcrack, the man looks around nervously, and says "I don't know where that came from, but it's not mine."